esc000658/rocket/README.md

-# Rocket: a new way of bidding, selling or bidding on the blockchain
+# Rocket: a new way to sell, auction or bid on blockchain

 Smart Contracts are applications that run on the Ethereum virtual machine.
 That is nothing other than a decentralized `world computer` in which` each node of the Ethereum Blockchain` provides their computational power to sustain the network (Blockchain).